jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 # Introduction

-[@!RFC8805] and [@?I-D.ietf-opsawg-9092-update] (obsoletes [@!RFC9092]) detail the IP geolocation feed (commonly known as 'geofeed') file format and associated access mechanisms.
+[@?RFC8805] and [@!RFC9632] detail the IP geolocation feed (commonly known as 'geofeed') file format and associated access mechanisms.
 This document specifies how geofeed URLs can be accessed through RDAP.
 It defines a new RDAP extension, "geofeed1", for indicating that an RDAP server hosts geofeed URLs for its IP network objects, as well as a media type and a link relation type for the associated link objects.

 ## Requirements Language

-The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!BCP14] when, and only when, they appear in all capitals, as shown here.

 Indentation and whitespace in examples are provided only to illustrate element relationships, and are not a REQUIRED feature of this protocol.